Data Transmission#

 Data will only be transmitted in the RUN state.
 It is always preceded by a begin-of-run (BOR) message sent

 Data is sent in three steps.
-First, a data record is created, optionally allocating the number of blocks it will contain if known already.
-Subsequently, these blocks are added to the message:
+First, a data record is created.
+If known already, C++ offers the possibility to pre-allocate the number of blocks it will contain.
+Subsequently, these blocks are added to the record:

-// Creating a new data message with two blocks pre-allocated:
+// Creating a new data record with two blocks pre-allocated:

 auto data_record = newDataRecord(2);